victormbogu1/Instacart-respository-python-project/README.md

 The following python libraries used for this project were:
 * Anaconda - library manager for Python
 * Pandas - for data analysis
-* Seaborn - for visualizing the data
+* Seaborn - for visualizing the data.

 ## Executing code:

 Codes executed using jupyter notebooks by
 * Running of codes
 * Importing of data
-* Generating Crosstabs
+* Generating Crosstabs.